What makes you different from other lawyers?

 What happens during a Fit Call?

-During a 15-minute Fit Call, we will discuss your needs and my capacity to meet them.
-We will determine whether your needs are best addressed by a service package or a custom solution.
-If we decide that we should work together, we plan for the next step in the process: a Welcome Meeting.
+During a 15-minute Fit Call, we discuss your needs and my capacity to meet them.
+We determine whether your needs are best addressed by a service package or a custom solution.
+If we decide that we should work together, we plan for the next step in the process: the Protect Your Magic Intensive.

-Welcome Meetings take place at our office in the River Arts District or via Zoom.
-These meetings are either (a) part of your package rate or (b) billed accordingly.
+Intensives take place at our office in the River Arts District or via Zoom.
+(Plan on Zoom through May 31, 2021.)

 How can you charge so much less than big law firms?